MINAqwq/MFFS/doc/FileSystem.md

 1 1 1 0 0 0
 ```

 Let's say sector 2 was the last allocated sector (remember, we start counting at 0) and now we want to allocate a new sector.
-Instead of starting our search at GOD DAMN sector 0 , we start at sector 2 and we will find 3 immediatly.
+Instead of starting our search at GOD DAMN sector 0 , we start at sector 2 and we will find 3 immediately.

 ### File Entry